Frequently asked questions

 The project is in the development stage.
 We need to apply for, and be granted a planning consent and other associated consents before anything is built.

 What work would be involved in the UK onshore scheme?

-If NGVL is granted planning permission, the construction phase is scheduled to begin in 2019.
+Pre-construction activities are scheduled to begin in 2019, with construction starting in 2020.
 Two high voltage DC offshore cables are proposed to be buried under the sea from Denmark and come onshore at the proposed landfall site at Boygrift, near Sandilands, East Lindsey.

 The onshore cables, comprising of DC underground electricity cables and an optional smaller fibre optic cable for operational, communication and control purposes, will be laid between the proposed landfall site and the proposed converter station site at North Ing Drove, near Donington, South Holland.

 Alternating current cables (AC) will be laid between the converter station and the National Grid Electricity Transmission (NGET) substation at Bicker Fen from which electricity can then be transported for use in our homes and businesses.

 Do you know where you are going to put the cables/landfall site/point of connection?